ExpressLRS/Docs/docs/info/init-rate.md

 On boot, the receiver will listen for the Sync Packet starting with the fastest RF Mode or Packet Rate, down to the slowest, then cycles, until it finally Syncs and Binds.
 The `Initialization Rate` controls the packet rate that the receiver will start checking for the Sync Packet which can allow for near-instant connection when the receiver is powered up.

-However, when the receiver is connected, it can not save its configuration without failsafing, which leads to a problem of how to store the connected rate as the Init Rate for use next power up.
-Unfortunately, this means you must failsafe the receiver once to configure its Init Rate.
+The Init Rate is stored when a connection is established starting in ExpressLRS 3.6 and no further steps are required.
+However, in ExpressLRS 3.4.x and 3.5.x, the Init Rate is instead stored when a connection ends and requires one of the extra steps below to lock in the Init Rate.

-### Setting Init Rate
+### Setting Init Rate (before ExpressLRS 3.6 only)

 #### Method 1: Switch To Rate